DuncBoi/dotfiles/README.md

 # dotfiles

-My personal config files, managed with GNU Stow
+Personal config files, linked to ~/.config with Stow

 ## Structure